quickfix-j/quickfixj/quickfixj-messages/readme.md

 It is not neccessary for an application to depend on ```quickfixj-messages-all```.
 An application can depend only the artefacts for the FIX Protocol versions that it requires.
 Please note that application using FIX Protocol versions **5.0 and later** will also depend on ```quickfixj-messages-fixt11```.
 This provides the implementation for the FIXT1.1 Transport messages.

+## Techniques to customise a build

+* Omit FIX Protocol versions that are not required
+* For versions prior to FIX Latest, edit the QuickFIX Dictionary to control code generation
+* For FIX Latest, edit the FIX Orchestra Repository (Orchestration) to control code generation
+* Manipulate the order of code generation and/or the "over-write" behaviour of code generation
+* Choose whether to use ```Double``` or ```BigDecimal``` for FIX "Decimal" Data Types

 ## Recommendation on how to implement a custom build

 The artefacts created by this module are <u>**test**</u> dependendencies of ```quickfixj-core```.
 They are not specified as _runtime_ dependencies, this makes it easier to customise QuickFIX/J deployments.
 Artefacts containing Field, Component and message packages will need to be included as **compile** dependencies for the application that depends on ```quickfixj-core```.